A practical guide to the Freshdesk ticket API with examples (2026)

 Example 1: Fetching a list of tickets

-Why you’d do this: Maybe the built-in Freshdesk reports don’t quite cut it for your needs.
-You might want to pull ticket data into a custom dashboard to track very specific metrics, analyze trends, or feed that information into a business intelligence tool.
+Why you’d do this: While Freshdesk offers impressive built-in reporting, you might want to pull ticket data into a custom dashboard to track very specific internal metrics, analyze long-term trends, or feed that information into a business intelligence tool.

 import requests